SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 Instead of displaying a full rectangle, we want a better visual.
-Bloc let us decide the geometry we want to give to our elements, it could be a circle, a triangle or a rounded rectangle for example, you can check avaible geometries by looking at subclasses of `BlElementGeometry`.
+Bloc lets us decide the geometry we want to give to our elements, it could be a circle, a triangle or a rounded rectangle for example, you can check available geometries by looking at subclasses of `BlElementGeometry`.
+We can also add a png as we will show later.

 We can start giving a circle shape to our element, we will need to use the `geometry:` message and give a `BlCircleGeometry` as a parameter.

 ```
-MgdRawCardElement >> initialize
+MGCardElement >> initialize

 	super initialize.
 	self size: 80 @ 80.
 	self background: self backgroundPaint.
 	self geometry: BlCircleGeometry new.
-	self card: (MgdCardModel new symbol: $a)
+	self card: (MGCard new symbol: $a)
 ```